GabiNamu/mysql-all-for-one/README.md

 - MySql.

 ## Contributors:
-I made the src and the tests folder and all the content inside it. the other files were made by Trybe.
+I made all the files that start with "desafio" and the other files were made by trybe.